I’ve been blogging since September 2005. That made the Cooler Insights blog at least 13 years old.

-With this digital canvas as my backdrop, I can play “guru” and dish out advice that hopefully can make a difference to businesses, companies and employees wherever they are.
+With this digital canvas as my backdrop, I can dish out FREE advice that hopefully can make a difference to businesses, companies and employees wherever they are.

-2) It helps me to assert my own individuality, establish my own identity and develop my own personal brand.
+Running this blog helps me to assert my own individuality, establish my own identity and develop my own personal brand.

 Every blog post that I manage to push up is always a mini achievement to me, regardless of how badly written or poorly conceived it was.
-Well, at least I tried.

 The blog functions as a “brain dump” where I can transmit whatever limited grey matter I have whenever I can muster the time and effort to put them down in digital ink.

 Through the mutual sharing, discourses, retweets, shared links, and both virtual and physical meet-ups, my horizons have expanded tremendously both socially and professionally.

-6) It functions as an open book which chronicles the times of my life, as well as the growing maturity – or senility – of my views as the years pass.
+Finally, my blog functions as an open book which chronicles the times of my life, as well as the growing maturity – or senility – of my views as the years pass.

 What drives you to regularly produce content on a digital platform?
 Are you doing it for self actualisation, professional development, or just because you needed a place to vent?